Consumer Medicine Information

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 diarrhoea.
 This may come and go during treatment.
 Tell your doctor if your diarrhoea

 does not go away or becomes severe

 skin and nail problems.
-Signs may include itching, dry skin, rash, redness around
+Signs may include itching, dry skin, rash, pain and redness

 regularly on your skin and nails can help with this.
 Tell your doctor if your skin